denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer:  A,E**
 **Correct Answer: A,E**

+**A, E. Instance and static variables can be marked final, making option A correct.
+Effectively final means a local variable is not marked final but whose value does not change after it is set, making option B incorrect.
+Option C is incorrect, as final refers only to the reference to an object, not its contents.
+Option D is incorrect, as var and final can be used together.
+Finally, option E is correct: once a primitive is marked final, it cannot be modified.**

 ---

 2. Which of the following can fill in the blank in this code to make it compile?
 (Choose all that apply.)